glowkeeper/glowkeeper.github.io/assets/posts/misc/jokes.md

 There's quite a difference between the sewage systems of Tudor Britain and their modern equivalent.
 Back then, you'd shit in a bucket, then feed it to the pigs; whereas nowadays, you shit in a toilet, then go and swim in it.
 In other words - the Tudor system was "animal fodder"; now, it's "front crawl through faecal matter".

-The class has been studying the water cycle and **precipitation**, and the teacher wanted to reinforce their learning, "Who can think of a really really long word beginning with 'p' for raining?".
+The class had been studying the water cycle and **precipitation**, and the teacher wanted to reinforce their learning.
+"Who can think of a really really long word beginning with 'P', for raining?".
 After a few seconds of silence, she picked out Seth, at the back, hoping he had been paying attention, "Any idea, Seth?", to which he answered, "Pissing down?".

 &nbsp;